john-science/python_for_scientists/classes/14_netcdf/lecture_14.md

 ## Dealing with Data

-Reading and writing data from/to NetCDF files is pretty easy.
-We will assume the `heat_map.nc` example above.
+Reading and writing data to/from NetCDF files is pretty easy.

 #### Writing Data